Vuk-Luzanin/OpenMP-Intro-Projects/README.md

 ## Report

-Attached is the Word document [Report.docx](./Report.docx), in which the method of parallelization and discussion are detailed in Serbian, along with examples of result graphs.
+Attached is the PDF document [Report.pdf](./Reports/Report.pdf) (in Reports/ directory), in which the method of parallelization and discussion are detailed in Serbian, along with examples of result graphs.